-Field activities for tagging adult Chinook salmon at Canyon Island will begin inriver approximately April 23 and extend into July noting that few Chinook salmon are present after early July.
-The nonlethal test fishery will begin on May 1 and end on June 15.
-The traditional Canadian commercial sockeye fishery will begin June 16.
-Field activities on the spawning grounds will begin in late July and continue through mid September (Appendix D1).
+Field activities for tagging adult Chinook salmon at Canyon Island will begin inriver approximately April 26 and extend into July noting that few Chinook salmon are present after early July.
+The drift gillnets effort to boost event 1 tags out will begin on May 3 and end on July 4.
+The lethal test fishery will begin around May 3 and end on June 20.
+The traditional Canadian commercial sockeye fishery will begin June 21.
+Field activities on the spawning grounds will begin in late July and continue through mid-September (Appendix D1).
 Aerial surveys will be conducted from July 20 through September 1.